mwakok/matlab-sdk-python/README.md

 - Handle GUI

-## Requirements
+## Running the compiler

+**Local**
-- Compiling was done with Matlab R2023a
+Compiling was done with Matlab R2023a using

+**GitHub Action**
+The available Matlab environment on GitHub Actions does not have the Matlab Compiler installed.
+See [here](https://github.com/matlab-actions#run-matlab-command:~:text=Currently%2C%20this%20action%20is%20available%20only%20for%20public%20projects.%20It%20does%20not%20set%20up%20transformation%20products%2C%20such%20as%20MATLAB%20Coder%E2%84%A2%20and%20MATLAB%20Compiler%E2%84%A2).
+In order to be able to compile the Matlab source code as a Python package with GitHub Actions, we will need to use a self-hosted runner with a custom Matlab docker container.